Key Stage 3

 At GCSE, students are able to focus more on their areas of interest and, for many, the preparation needed for their future career aspirations.
 Alongside six compulsory subjects, students choose their preferred language, humanity, social science and creative courses.
 We have many years of experience in guiding our students through this process, with the staff and resources available to help each student make the right decision for them, when the time comes.

 Compulsory GCSE subjects are English Language and English Literature (2 GCSEs), Mathematics, Science - Separate (3 GCSEs).
 Compulsory National Curriculum Core subjects are Physical Education, Religious Education and Personal, Social, Health and Citizenship Education.
-GCSE subject options include Art, Business Studies, Dance, Drama, Computer Science, Food Technology, Graphic Products, French, Spanish, Latin, Geography, History, Music, Physical Education, Religion, Philosophy & Ethics and Textiles.
+GCSE subject options include Art, Craft & Design , Business Studies, Dance, Drama, Computer Science, Food Preparation and Nutrition, Graphic Communication, French, Spanish, Latin, Geography, History, Music, Physical Education, Religion, Philosophy & Ethics.

 For information on the current curriculum being studied please click on the subjects listed below.

 Key Stage 5 (A-Levels)